 Abide by the Ratings

-Because Fortnite: Battle Royale involves player-directed mortal combat and unfiltered battle chatter, the child advocacy game and app reviewer Common Sense Media says only kids 13 and up should be considered for playing the game.
-So, even if you think your 10-year-old is way precocious, the experts believe his or her brain and emotional makeup are not developmentally ready for such an intense experience in the company of older kids and adults.
+Fortnite: Battle Royale involves player-directed mortal combat and unfiltered battle chatter.
+For that reason, the game is rated TEEN from the Entertainment Software Rating Board.
+The child advocacy game and app reviewer Common Sense Media agrees that the content is “generally suitable” for kids ages 13 and up.
+So, even if you think your 10-year-old is way precocious, the experts believe his or her brain and emotional makeup may not be developmentally ready for such an intense experience that can be in the company of kid and adult strangers.

 Understand What You’re Getting Into